Andrew Maury is an American record producer, mixing engineer, and writer based in Brooklyn, New York.

 looking at the session, there are 3 verb sends that different tracks / sections use in different amounts.

 Best case scenario tends to be that the artist signs off on the mix after 2 revisions.
 Worst case scenario... i've gone up to #18.
+But the mix was better for it!
 With high revision counts, its often the case that I end up helping with the production, editing, arrangement, and integrating additional layers along the way.
-I think on average, I spend about 10 collective hours working on a song and its mix 3-7 that goes to mastering.
+I think on average, I spend about 8 collective hours working on a song and its mix 3-7 that goes to mastering.
 I find it most comfortable when there is time to sit with the mix over the course of 2 weeks.
 With perfect ITB recalls, it allows me to chip away at a mix with a lot of fresh perspective.

 Tim Pagnotta produced + mixed 4 songs on the record and Chad Wahlbrink mixed 1.
 I mixed the rest.
 We did not communicate with each other, but the album feels cohesive to me!